Symmedian

 In geometry, symmedians are three particular lines associated with every triangle.
 They are constructed by taking a median of the triangle (a line connecting a vertex with the midpoint of the opposite side), and reflecting the line over the corresponding angle bisector (the line through the same vertex that divides the angle there in half).
 The angle formed by the symmedian and the angle bisector has the same measure as the angle between the median and the angle bisector, but it is on the other side of the angle bisector.
+In short, they are the lines of symmetry of the incentre and centroid.

 The three symmedians meet at a triangle center called the Lemoine point.
 Ross Honsberger has called its existence "one of the crown jewels of modern geometry".

 Isogonality

 Many times in geometry, if we take three special lines through the vertices of a triangle, or cevians, then their reflections about the corresponding angle bisectors, called isogonal lines, will also have interesting properties.
 For instance, if three cevians of a triangle intersect at a point P, then their isogonal lines also intersect at a point, called the isogonal conjugate of P.